Eweol/Seeddms_ForwardAuth/ReadMe.md

 # SeedDms ForwardAuth Extension

 This is a SeedDms extension that provides support for reverse proxy forward auth login via Traefik for example.
-The username of the user to login must be present in SeedDme and must be forwarded by the reverse proxy via HTTP header.
+The username of the user to login must be present in SeedDms and must be forwarded by the reverse proxy via HTTP header.

 ## Install